AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

 \subsection{Documentation}

 Each model has to be documented~(P02).
 This serves multiple goals.
 It makes assessing the model from a regulatory perspective possible~(P09, P13), it enables reproducibility, and also can make the model better because it is looked at from a broad perspective -- i.e., a ``helicopter view'' (P09).
 It also provides an audit trail of actions, decisions, versions, etc. that supports evidencing.
-Documentation also supports the transfer of knowledge, for example, new team members or the end-users which are mostly not Machine Learning experts (P12).
+Documentation also supports the transfer of knowledge, for example, to new team members or the end-users which are mostly not Machine Learning experts (P12).
 Just like code, documentation is also peer-reviewed~(P13).

 The content of the documentation differs slightly per department, but all documentation should at least follow the minimum standards defined by the model risk management framework~(P06).
 Some teams extend on this by creating templates for documentation themselves~(P13).
 In general, the following is documented when developing a Machine Learning application: the purpose, methodology, assumptions, limitations, and the use of the model.
 More concretely, a Technical Model Document is created which includes the model methodology, input, output, performance metrics and measurements, and testing strategy~(P14).
 It furthermore states all faced difficulties and their solutions, plus the main (technical) decisions (P09).
 It has to explain why a certain model is chosen and what its inner workings are, to be able to demonstrate the application does what the creators claim it is doing.
+Creating documentation is considered overly time-consuming, although necessary~(P07).

+Documentation is a first-class artifact for regulatory compliance, knowledge transfer, and reproducibility.
+Hence, a peer-review process is in place to ensure documentation quality.